Jeffreyon/tax-professionals-scraper/README.md

 So I built something lightweight that simply visited a black professional's page (Using `puppeteer`), scraped the information i needed (using `cheerio`) and visited the next black professional within a loop which runs for the number of leads i wanted (I submitted 20 leads as a sample in my proposal).

 But it felt slow, i was scrpaing leads at a slow rate, and jobs like these expected speed, so i went back to the website and found out it was a server-rendered application.
-Then i improved the speed by skipping `puppeteer` and loading the website as html using `isomorphic-fetct` and scraped the data i needed.
+So i improved the speed by skipping `puppeteer` and loading the website as html using `isomorphic-fetch` and scraped the data i needed.

 At the end the script was scraping leads at 1 lead per second (Sometimes longer, sometimes shorter due to varying internet speed)